kobotabby/kobotabby/README.md

-Waterloo System Design Engineering Student
+System Design Engineering Student at the University of Waterloo 🪿
 - 📫 How to reach me ... ethanganca@gmail.com

 <!---